July 14, 2023 Turf Tips

 Place laying boards on the row of turf you’ve just laid; they’ll protect it from leaving footprints or creating hollows.
 It also helps to gently press the turf down into the soil.

-New turf needs watering every day between Feb-Nov, by natural rainfall, sprinkler or hose.
+New turf needs watering daily.
+If it’s raining, your job is done!
 The time of year you’re laying turf and the weather conditions will influence how much water your turf requires.
-A good rule of thumb is each roll of turf needs 3-5 minutes of watering per day – ideally split between the morning and evening.
+A good rule of thumb is each roll of turf needs 3-5 minutes of watering per day – ideally split between the morning and evening to reduce the chance of evaporation.

 Questions to ask yourself before watering your lawn: